vichea69/nest.js/docs/nextjs_auth_integration.md

 ## Notes

-- The backend currently sets an `access_token` httpOnly cookie on login.
+- The backend sets `access_token` (15m) and `refresh_token` (7d) httpOnly cookies on login.
 Keep `credentials: 'include'` for browser requests and forward the `Cookie` header for SSR.
-- The standard response also includes `data.tokens.accessToken`; you can use it for non-browser clients if needed, but avoid storing it in localStorage for web apps.
+- The standard response includes `data.tokens.accessToken` and `data.tokens.refreshToken` for non-browser clients.
+For web apps, avoid storing tokens in localStorage; rely on httpOnly cookies.
-- Refresh tokens are not yet implemented in the backend.
-If you want full refresh flow, add a refresh endpoint and httpOnly cookie rotation.